ErikPelli/fivesim/README.md

 | Timeout                                         | -0.35           |

 If rating drops to zero, you will not be able order within 24 hours.
 After 24 hours, rating will return to initial value of 8 points.

-## Library
-This library is unofficial and is not directly linked to the website in question.

-It was created out of need to use their API easily, without having to handle all possible cases in the application.

-At the time of its creation, there were no such libraries.

 ## Examples